publiccodenet/smart-cities-public-code/workshops/bucurest.md

 ### The 'Smart Citizen'

-We started off by positioning public software against the black box proprietary smart city approach of the city as a service, wanting to contribute to the transition from proprietary smart city software to the design & employment of ‘public code’ that can be deployed by cities in their operational and policy processes in order to better safeguard public values.
+We started off by positioning public software against the black box proprietary smart city approach of the city as a service, wanting to contribute to the transition from proprietary smart city software to the design and employment of ‘public code’ that can be deployed by cities in their operational and policy processes in order to better safeguard public values.
 In addition, we have now found that we also have to define ourselves in relation to the ‘smart citizen’ perspective of civic tech.
 Civic tech takes a more tactical perspective whereas we take a more fundamental and ontological approach.
 Civic tech also runs the risk of becoming solutionist, somehow embracing a silicon valley or web 2.0 ethos of appropriating existing tech to solve civil societies’ issues, without a deeper rethinking of the underlying principles in these tools.
 It is not that we are against civic tech, or smart cities, but both need an underlying public software approach.

 ## What we can do next